 Charitable legacies

-The death estate is usually subject to IHT at 40%.
-Charitable legacies, however, are exempt from IHT and can be bequeathed tax free.
+A death estate is usually subject to IHT at 40%.
+However, charitable legacies are exempt from IHT and can be acquired tax-free.

 Where an individual leaves 10% of their net estate to a registered UK charity, the IHT rate on the rest of the estate reduces to 36%.
-It is possible for individuals to draft their will to ensure that the conditions for this relief are met.
-This may be of interest to those individuals who already plan to leave a significant charitable legacy in their will.
+It’s possible to draft their will to ensure that the conditions for this relief are met.
+This may be of interest to those who intend to leave a significant charitable legacy in their will.

 Donor Advised Funds

-DAFs are funds administered by a registered charity, allowing individuals to make a donation, receive immediate tax relief, and advise on how they would like their charitable donation applied.
+DAFs are funds administered by a registered charity, allowing individuals to make a donation, receive immediate tax relief, and advise on how they’d like their donation applied.

 The account running responsibilities, including due diligence to confirm the charitable purpose and Gift Aid status of the intended beneficiaries, lies with the DAF.
 Therefore, DAFs can significantly reduce the administrative burden of philanthropic giving for an active or frequent donor.

-Donors can use a variety of assets such as cash, shares, land and artwork to fund their DAF, and can make overseas gifts whilst still benefiting from UK tax relief.
-DAFs can also offer services for individuals who are dual taxpayers to secure tax relief on donations in more than one jurisdiction, for example the UK and US.
-This flexibility and personalisation contributes to the increasing popularity of DAFs as giving vehicles.
+Donors can use a variety of assets to fund their DAF, such as cash, shares, land and artwork.
+DAFs can also assist those who are dual taxpayers in securing tax relief on donations in more than one jurisdiction, for example in the UK and US.
+This flexibility and personalisation has contributed to the increasing popularity of DAFs as giving vehicles.

-DAFs can be an effective alternative to setting up a charitable foundation, as the donor can simply open a DAF account which can be named after themselves, their family name or the account can remain anonymous.
+DAFs can be an effective alternative to setting up a charitable foundation, as the donor can simply open a DAF account named after themselves or their family, or alternatively remain anonymous.

 Setting up a charitable foundation